dipaksavaliya/Codersclub/README.md

 # Codersclub
-Project made to represent into my college event named 'ABHISHAR'.
+Codersclub was made to represent my college event named 'ABHISHAR 2k13'.<br/>
-Codersclub is a mini website like freelancing work.
+Codersclub is a mini website like freelancing work where one can upload their projects and appropriate.<br/>
-Codersclub has used php, html and Css
+Codersclub has used PHP, HTML and CSS.<br/>